 Rigorous sun protection is one of the best ways to help fade and prevent more sun spots from developing.
 You can protect your skin and limit age spots by wearing sunscreen when outdoors during peak sun hours.
 There are also some specific treatments that can also help lighten sun spots.

 Sunspot treatment includes certain over-the-counter (OTC) creams, prescription creams, and other types of procedures that your dermatologist may perform.
 OTC fade creams usually contain hydroquinone or retinol as their active ingredients.
-Your dermatologist will sometimes prescribe stronger versions of the hydroquinone, or a prescription medicine known as tretinoin.
+Your dermatologist will sometimes prescribe stronger versions of the hydroquinone or a prescription medicine known as tretinoin.
 Tretinoin is a type of medicine that is more potent than OTC retinol.

 Seborrheic Keratosis

-Seborrheic keratosis is a type of growth that may be dark in color and is most commonly seen on the face.
-However, seborrheic keratosis can appear anywhere on the body.
-These dark spots typically develop in adulthood and tend to increase in number as you age.
-Generally, we see these as a scaling, rough, dark, raised bump which may appear as though you could pick it off the skin.
+Generally, we see these as a scaling, rough, raised, dark bump on the face which may appear as though you could pick it off the skin.
 When we see seborrheic keratoses, there are usually multiple spots.

 Seborrheic Keratosis Treatment Options